 How it works

 After participating in the Viability Program, more than half of participants report a high level of strategic planning skills, and almost all participants exit the program with a clear vision for where their business is going.
-Participants routinely report they are able to place more energy on the quality of their work, and personally, half report that they find themselves satisfied with their ability to balance workload and family life.
+Participants routinely report they are able to place more energy on the quality of their work, and half report that they find themselves satisfied with their ability to balance workload and family life.
 Learn more in the video below, or by exploring our annual reports.

 The Viability Program's 1-on-1 business advising is open to farms, food businesses and forest products businesses of all types and sizes, so long as: